Every type A quiver locus is a Kazhdan-Lusztig variety: Zelevinsky map

-We should make a remark that in this theorem the condition on the size of identity matrix naturally holds naturally, because this rank is exactly obtained by the constant $1$ in the corresponding submatrix.
+We should make a remark that in this theorem the condition on the size of identity matrix naturally naturally holds because this rank is exactly obtained by the number of constant $1$ in the corresponding submatrix.
 Thus, in the rest of proof we do not check the size of the identity matrix anymore.

-\textbf{Case 1.2}: For interval $[a,b]$ with $b=n'$, we have that $b$ is a source in $Q$, and
+\textbf{Case 1.2}: For the interval $[a,b]$ with $b=n'$, we have that $b$ is a source in $Q$, and

-Then And we can observe in matrix (\ref{*}) that Note that $M^{Q}_{[a,b]}(V')=M^{Q'}_{[a,b]}(V').$ By induction assumption, we immediately get the desired result.
+Then And we can observe in matrix (\ref{*}) that Note that $M^{Q}_{[a,b]}(V')=M^{Q'}_{[a,b]}(V').$ Based on the induction assumption, we can immediately obtain the desired result.